revacomm/awesome-resources/README.md

 - [awesome-cli](https://github.com/umutphp/awesome-cli): A simple command line tool to give you a fancy command line interface to dive into Awesome lists
 - [awesome-devenv](https://github.com/jondot/awesome-devenv): A curated list of awesome tools, resources and workflow tips making an awesome development environment

+## 💡 Other Awesome Resources

+This is the section for Other Awesome Resources!

+- [xg2xg](https://github.com/jhuangtw/xg2xg): A lookup table of similar Google technologies & services by ex-googlers, for ex-googlers

 ## 💾 Section